 As the rental market tightens, problem applicants get more creative as their desperation grows.
 As a result, they’re more likely to push the limits by providing misleading information on rental applications, and even committing outright fraud in a frantic effort to find a place to live.
-They will seek out landlords who don’t screen tenants — someone more likely to take a chance.
+They will seek out the landlord who seems cavalier about screening tenants — someone more likely to take a chance.

 This can involve phantom landlord references, erroneous rental applications, fake employment references, and more.

 It’s human nature to say to ourselves “I have so many applicants, I’ll take the one that I like the best, and if I’m wrong, I’ll just choose another.”
 It is an easy trap, and its not uncommon for even the most competent landlord to get lured into it.